alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ### Defining the Actor Network

 Next, we will define the policy network that uses the GNN to produce action probabilities.
-We will use the proto-action approach, where the GNN produces node embeddings, and we create a proto-action from the pooled node embeddings indicating the best action to take, then use a similarity function to rank the available actions.
+We create a proto-action from the pooled node embeddings produced by the GNN indicating the best action to take, then use a similarity function to rank the available actions.

 {% highlight python %}